rordi/docker-antivirus/README.md

     docker run -tid --name docker-antivirus docker-antivirus:latest [email@example.net]

+### Testing

+You can use the [EICAR test file](https://en.wikipedia.org/wiki/EICAR_test_file) to test the AV setup.

 ### Mounting volumes with docker-compose

 Here is an exmple entry that you can use in your docker-compose file to easily plug in the container into your existing network.
 Replace "networkid" with your actual netwerk id.
 Optionally turn on email alerts by uncommenting the "command".
-Finally, make sure the ./data/... folders exist on your local/host system or change the paths.
+Finally, make sure the ./data/av/... folders exist on your local/host system or change the paths.

     docker-av: